- This event has passed.

-August 27 - August 30
+August 27, 2019 - August 30, 2019

 12th International Whitehead Conference

 Creativity is arguably what makes process distinctive and what introduces an ever-growing complexity into what exists.
 Tied to satisfaction and to a sense of purpose, creative capacities are what enable us to see actuality as embedded with organism-like entities.
 Further, a creative universe is a mark of the presence of God in the system of Whitehead: replace creation by creativity and God becomes an element in a world in permanent adventure.
 A process universe is a creative one where each entity enhances the fabric of things through their own endeavors intimately circumscribed by their surroundings.